pomerium/pomerium/docs/docs/upgrading.md

 ### User impersonation disabled by default

-With the v0.11.0 release, user impersonation by administrators is now disabled by default.
-To enable this feature, set `enable_user_impersonation` to true in the configuration options.
+With the v0.11.0 release, the ability to do user user impersonation is **disabled by default**.
+To enable user impersonation, set `enable_user_impersonation` to true in the configuration options.

 ### `cache_service_url` has been renamed to `databroker_service_url`

 The `cache_service_url` parameter has been deprecated since v0.10.0 and is now removed.
 Please replace it with `databroker_service_url` in your yaml configuration, or `DATABROKER_SERVICE_URL` as an environment variable.

 ## New